This post may contain affiliate links. Please read my disclosure policy.

-I love handheld appetizers and when made with puff pastry they’re even better.
-Take these Cranberry Brie Pastry Bites for instance.
-They may look like you spent on a lot of time making them, but you won’t and they can easily be made ahead of time and frozen.
+Take this cranberry baked brie appetizer for instance.
+The brie bites look like you spent on a lot of time making them, but they bake up in 20 minutes.
+Even better, they can easily be baked ahead of time and frozen.

-I prefer a small, handheld appetizer than one I have to keep going back to the table for and dipping away.
-With these Cranberry Brie Pastry Bites you get it all in one or two bites.
+I prefer a small, handheld appetizer over larger ones that tend to fill everyone up before the actual meal.
+With the pastry bites you get it all in one or two bites.

 I figured individual bites work better than having the entire wheel of Brie cheese wrapped with puff pastry.
 No fighting at the appetizer table needed.